 SC Senate Rejects Removal of Gun Ban from Domestic Violence Bill

-The South Carolina Senate rejected efforts to remove the gun ban from an anti-domestic violence bill that is slowly making its way through the legislature.
+A Gun ban rejected by the South Carolina Senate from an anti-domestic violence bill that is slowly making its way through the legislature.

 Sen. Larry Martin, chairman of the Senate Judiciary Committee and the bill’s sponsor, said he was reluctant to remove the gun ban.
 “If that brings enough people on board to pass the bill, we may have to speak our piece on it,” he said.